 PAY 2 PLAY: DEMOCRACY'S HIGH STAKES examines how corporations have taken over our democracy as he follows outsiders using their voice to change the game in American politics.
 He ventures through high drama on the Ohio campaign trail, uncovers the secret history of America’s favorite game, and explores the underworld of Los Angeles street art in a humorous odyssey that reveals how much of a difference one person can make.

 THE STORY OF CITIZENS UNITED v.
-FEC: WHY DEMOCRACY ONLY WORKS WHEN PEOPLE ARE IN CHARGE: 8-minute video explaining the highlights of why corporation shouldn't have constitutional rights.
+FEC: WHY DEMOCRACY ONLY WORKS WHEN PEOPLE ARE IN CHARGE Why we need the We the People Amendment by Peter Coyote: 8-minute video explaining the highlights of why corporation shouldn't have constitutional rights.
 Oversimplifies things a bit by focusing so much on the Citizens United decision (it wasn't like things were working so well before!) but a great introduction to the issue and starting point for discussion.